-For the Expanded Area, the resettlement site in Myaing Tharyar Ward is primarily planned due to past acceptance of PAHs of Area 2-1 and Area 2-2 East and government land availability.
-However, it was discussed with PAHs in the consultation meeting which was held on 19 January 2018 and will be confirmed at the other continuous consultation meetings.
+For the Expanded Area 2, the resettlement site in Myaing Tharyar Ward is planned due to past acceptance of PAHs of Area 2-1 and Area 2-2 East and government land availability.
+Besides, an apartment complex near Thilawa SEZ is also proposed as resettlement site due to the request for nearer resettlement site from Thilawa SEZ in the past consultation meetings.
+It was explained in the PCM held on 23 September 2018 and will be confirmed in the continuous consultation meetings.
+In the PCM, there was no comment on the resettlement site options, while there were some comments preferring to self-relocation during the disclosure period of the draft of the draft RWP which is explained below.